myOmikron/bbb-rec-starter/README.md

 500         | Exception occured while using chromedriver 512         | Specified meeting hasn't started yet
 513         | Wrong password for meeting specified
+514         | The recording has already been started